MidwestAccessCoalition/lockbox_rails/docs/codebase_overview.md

 * **View** this is the presentational code that gets processed to create the code returned to the frontend and displayed in the browser.
 (This is usually `HTML`, but can be other formats such as `JSON`.)
 E.g. navigating to `https://my-rails-app.com/cats.html` would return an `HTML` page with a list of all `Cat` objects in the DB, possibly formatted and styled as a `<ul>` or a `<table>`.
 The view file would be found at `app/views/cats/index.html`).
 There are several different templating languages that can be used to minimize the amount of raw `HTML` that has to be written.
 By default, Rails uses `ERB` (aka embedded Ruby) in new projects, and this is what we use in the Lockbox App.
 Views set in controller actions are often just a small part of the total response body sent to the browser.
 Views are typically contained within `layouts` (see the `app/views/layouts/` directory) which can be set in controllers at the top-level to apply to all of that controller's actions, or within each action individually.
 Layouts and views may be nested, though nested views are often referred to as `partials` and have slightly different invoking methods and naming conventions (the filename has a leading underscore, e.g. `app/views/cats/_cat_description.html.erb`).
 The primary use case for `partials` is to "DRY (Don't Repeat Yourself) up" your views by extracting `HTML` snippets to be reused in several different views.
 So you might have an `HTML` snippet the displays the details of a cat object.
 Then you can place this into a `_cat_details.html.erb` partial that can then be included in your `app/views/cats/show.html.erb` file for relaying details of one cat, but also use it in a loop in your `app/views/cats/index.html.erb` file to iteratively display the details of all the cats.

+To see Rails boilerplate and defaults in action, check out a branch locally and run the command `bundle exec rails g scaffold Cat name:string age:integer`.
+What this command does is create boilerplate Model-View-Controller code for the new `Cat` model you'd like to add.
+- Notice the console output the command generates.
+- What files get created?
+Peruse the contents of those files.
+- Notice the namimg conventions.
+- Run the command `bundle exec rake db:migrate` to add your new cats table to the database
+- Boot up the app with `bundle exec rails s`, log in using the [default dummy credentials]() and nagivate to localhost:3000/cats

 ### DB
 #### Schema